-Beats the heat: Sharapova into 3rd roundMaria Sharapova of Russia blows kisses to the crowd as she celebrates after defeating Karin Knapp of Italy in their second round match at the Australian Open tennis championship in Melbourne, Australia, Thursday, Jan.
-16, 2014.(AP Photo/Eugene Hoshiko)
+Beats the heat: Sharapova into 3rd roundMaria Sharapova of Russia hits a forehand return to Karin Knapp of Italy during their second round match at the Australian Open tennis championship in Melbourne, Australia, Thursday, Jan.
+16, 2014.(AP Photo/Aaron Favila)

 MELBOURNE, Australia (AP) -- Soaked with sweat and clinging desperately for survival, Maria Sharapova was only a point from victory when Australian Open organizers finally decided that the searing heat was extreme enough to suspend matches.

 The four-time major winner was serving at 5-4 in the third set, 2 hours and 38 minutes into her second-round match against No. 44-ranked Karin Knapp on Thursday.
 But the reprieve wouldn't apply to the pair on Rod Laver Arena, because the long-delayed Extreme Heat Policy only kicks in at the end of sets in progress.
 It took another 50 minutes before Sharapova converted her fourth match point for a grueling 6-3, 4-6, 10-8 win.

 The temperature was 39 C (102 F) when Sharapova's match started at just after 11 a.m. local time and increased to almost 43 C (109 F) by the time she finished during the third straight day of a heat wave in sweltering Melbourne.
 At 3 hours and 28 minutes, it was the longest women's match so far in the tournament.

 ''I wanted this match,'' Sharapova said. ''I didn't play my best tennis; I didn't do many things well ... (but) I got through it, and sometimes that's what's important.

 ''When you win match point you get off the court, no matter how you feel and how tough it was ...
 I love these moments.''